owncloud/cdperf/docs/considerations.md

 ## How can we model typical scenarios?

-Getting comparable statement about performance of EFSS cloud installations is a non trivial task.
+Getting comparable statement about performance of EFSS cloud installations is a non-trivial task.

 To solve that, the idea is to model typical scenarios for EFSS cloud installations.
 That will make it possible to compare clouds objectively in terms of performance and stability.

-There needs to be a standardized process to collect data that allow a statement.
+There needs to be a standardized process to collect data that allows a valid comparison.
 It needs to be repeatable and clearly specified.

 For that, ownCloud developed a tool called cdperf. cdperf is based on [k6](https://k6.io).
-It automates to run certain test setups for currently three different test candidates: ownCloud 10, oCIS and NextCloud.
+It automates running certain test setups for currently three different test candidates: ownCloud 10, oCIS and NextCloud.

-## Influencual Parameters
+## Influential Parameters

 First, it makes sense to think about all parameters that influence the performance of an EFSS system.